w3c/w3c-website-redesign-documentation/_docs/2020-06-12-front-end-standards.md

 ## Browser compliance and support

-Whilst acknowledging that we must provide a robust, working site for all users irrespective of device, browser or network conditions, we advise following the current [Government Digital Service (GDS) guidelines on browser support](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#browsers-to-test-in):
+Whilst acknowledging that we must provide a robust, working site for all users irrespective of device, browser or network conditions, we broadly advise following the [Government Digital Service (GDS) guidelines on browser support](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices#browsers-to-test-in):<sup>*</sup>

 <table>